SOUTHGATE CENTER

 At the same time, a southward SOUTHGATE expansion was in the works.
 Krambo Foods planned a 2-level (40,000 square foot) grocery to replace their existing (18,000 square foot) store.
 The new Krambo, which was part of a 53,000 square foot addition, was reputedly the largest supermarket in the Midwest.

-Gimbels' grand opening was held October 1, 1954, Krambo's took place November 9 of the same year.
+Gimbels' grand opening was held on October 1, 1954; Krambo's on November 9th.
 With the completion of the north and south expansions, SOUTHGATE CENTER encompassed approximately 363,500 leasable square feet and housed twenty-five stores and services.

 The first taste of commercial competition for SOUTHGATE came in 1960, with the completion of POINT LOOMIS CENTER, a 272,000 square foot, open-air mall.
 This was located on a parcel directly south of SOUTHGATE.
-BROOKFIELD SQUARE {8.5 miles northwest, in Brookfield} came along in 1967.
-The most formidable rival, SOUTHRIDGE MALL {3.5 miles southwest, in Greendale and Greenfield}, opened in 1970.
+BROOKFIELD SQUARE {8.5 miles northwest, in Brookfield} opened in 1967.
+The most formidable rival, SOUTHRIDGE MALL {3.5 miles southwest, in Greendale and Greenfield}, was dedicated in 1970.

-However, SOUTHGATE MALL had been in a downward spiral since the mid-1970s.
+Gimbels was shuttered in August 1986.
+A Milwaukee-based Boston Store opened, in the vacant Gimbels building, on August 1, 1987.
+Unfortunately, SOUTHGATE MALL had been in a downward spiral since the mid-1970s.
 Sarakreek Holdings struggled to keep tenant spaces occupied.
-In October 1990, a face lift renovation and "strategic repositioning" of the property were announced.
+In October 1990, a face lift renovation and "strategic repositioning" were announced.
 A 70,000 square foot, junior anchor space was to be leased by Youngstown, Ohio's Phar-Mor Drug chain.

 Walgreen Drug, a 1951 charter tenant, filed a lawsuit in February 1991, citing an exclusivity clause in the lease it had signed in 1971.
 This forbade the owner of the mall from leasing space to any other pharmacy or store including one.
-In September 1991, a decision was handed down.
-Walgreen's won.
+In September 1991, a decision was handed down in Walgreen's favor.

 The renovation of SOUTHGATE had proceeded as the lawsuit was being decided.
 In September 1991, the mall was rededicated.
 It had a rebuilt facade and Main Entrance, as well as updated lighting, restrooms and landscaping.
 The dark 1970s interior decor had been brightened with a brilliant blue, sandstone and burgundy color palette.

 A new megaplex, the Cinemark Movies 10, was constructed in the northwest corner of the mall site, replacing the old single-screen venue.
 The first features were shown on April 16, 1993.
-Still, SOUTHGATE MALL was in decline.
-The Boston Store shut down January 24, 1994.
-However, in mid-1995, two potential tenants were being courted to fill the vacant anchor; Minnesota's Media Play (which would lease 50,300 square feet) and Maryland's Trak Auto (who were to occupy 21,700).
+In spite of recent improvements, SOUTHGATE MALL was still in a downward spiral.
+The Boston Store shut down on January 24, 1994.

+In mid-1995, two potential tenants were being courted to fill the vacant Gimbels-Boston Store.
+Minnesota's Media Play would lease 50,300 square feet, with Maryland's Trak Auto setting up shop in 21,700.
 These deals had fallen through by December 1995.
 The vacant anchor space would never be retenanted.
-To add insult to injury, Woolworth's shuttered their store in January 1994.
+To add insult to injury, Woolworth's closed their store in January 1994.
 A prospective tenant was courted for a section of the vacant area.
 This deal fell through, as well.

 The shopping center was sold for a second time in October 1998.
 Atlanta-based JDN Realty acquired the seventy-percent-vacant structure and immediately announced a demalling renovation.
 Wal-Mart would build a 1-level (140,000 square foot) store and Walgreen Drug would relocate into a freestanding unit on the north end of the site.